Undergraduate Academic Advisor: Dr. Courtney Ignarri

 See the following links for information regarding:

 Click here for information about graduation.
-For Spring 2013 graduates: be sure to apply for your degree on BUbrain by April 5th.
+For Fall 2013 graduates: be sure to apply for your degree on BUbrain by November 1st.

 ***Please note that BIOL 437 Biostatistics is NOT a lab course, as previously noted on our old requirements sheet.